datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 the original dataset.
-It is similar to git-annex's built-in `directory <https://git-annex.branchable.com/special_remotes/directory/>`_ special remote (but works remotely and uses the ``hashdir_mixed`` [#f2]_ keystore layout), and results in the facts that regular git-annex key storage is possible and that retrieval of keys from (compressed) 7z archives in the RIA store works.
+It is similar to git-annex's built-in `directory <https://git-annex.branchable.com/special_remotes/directory/>`_ special remote (but works remotely and uses the ``hashdir_mixed`` [#f2]_ keystore layout).
+Thanks to the git-annex ora-remote, RIA stores can have regular git-annex key storage and retrieval of keys from (compressed) 7z archives in the RIA store works.
+Put simple, annexed contents of datasets can only be push into RIA stores with git-annex ora-remotes.

 Certain applications will not require special remote features.
 The usecase :ref:`usecase_HCP_dataset`